The second most important Coping Mechanism that you can develop if you’re struggling with memory issues is using Calendar, Notes and Reminders.

 I know many people are saying how can I use a smart phone if I have memory issues?
 Believe me, I am the last one that wants to introduce you to more challenges than you can handle.
 But if you are still comfortable with how to use the basic tools on a smart phone than this discussion is going to be very important to you.

 First things first, what you need to remember is that you’re not alone in this need.
 There have been some great strides in the use these tools on smart phones and smart speakers.

 Smartphones are in fact very powerful small computers and Smart Speakers let you verbally tap into major computing power.

-The central purpose behind of all three things is that by recording information on them you do not have to use up memory chips to remember them in your short term memory.
+The central purpose behind all three things is that by recording information on them you do not have to use up memory Chits to remember them in your short-term memory.

 Also remember in the last episode we talked about the process of recall.
 Using short term memory storage can be a significant challenge.
 Then there is also the matter of moving short-term memory to long-term memory over night as you sleep.
 With dementia, that process breaks down right at the very beginning.